Acerca de

 Looking Glass Arts was established as a non-profit organization in 2018 with plans to make a space for artists.
 What this would become was yet to be realized.
 But what we all saw right away was that the barn is the heartbeat of Looking Glass Arts.

-In 2019, Willa Folmar joined the effort to help develop the organization.
-And then in early 2020 when the pandemic and subsequent shut-down hit, musicians like so many others, were cut off from sources of our income as venues shuttered and gigs and tours were canceled.
+In early 2020 when the pandemic and subsequent shut-down hit, musicians like so many others, were cut off from sources of our income as venues shuttered and gigs and tours were canceled.
 Nonetheless, artists continued to write and compose and practice.

-In 2021, Looking Glass Arts answered the conundrums of the shut-down by offering musicians fully-funded recording residencies in the barn at zero cost to the musician.
-This was our effort to counteract the ongoing impact the COVID-19 crisis had on artists.
+In 2021, with our mission and principles in clear view, what would become our pilot season came into focus.
+Looking Glass Arts decided to answer the conundrums of the shut-down by offering musicians fully-funded recording residencies in the barn at zero cost to the musician.
+This was our effort to counteract the ongoing impact the COVID-19 crisis had on musicians.
 Without earning income the costs of recording new works were inaccessible to most.

 So Marika invited musician friends, people she’d played with on and off for years, to come up to record their music, at no cost to them, in the barn.
-It was an environment we knew firsthand to be a literal breath of fresh air.
-Thanks to the generous support of individual donors, Looking Glass Arts was able to host five of these fully-funded recording retreats in the inaugural summer of 2021.
-We have been developing our programming since.
+Thanks to the generous support of a few individual donors, Looking Glass Arts was able to host five of these fully-funded recording retreats in the inaugural summer of 2021.
+The success of our initial experiment offering fully-funded recording residencies in the barn, proved wildly successful right away.